Our Financial Information

 Bequests, legacies, devises, transfers, or gifts to the MJAA or for the MJAA’s use are deductible for federal estate and gift tax purposes, provided the donor meets the applicable provisions of sections 2055, 2106, and 2522 of the IRS Code.The MJAA is governed by an elected Board of Executives.

 The MJAA has no business income and is therefore not required to file IRS form 990.
-For FY2011-2012 we were audited by the accounting firm of Simonic, Simonic, Ratnecht and Associates.
-The MJAA has available upon request complete audited financial statements.
-Please feel free to contact us at email@example.com or call us at 1-800-225-6522.
+Each year the MJAA is audited by the accounting firm of Simonic, Ratnecht and Associates.
+The MJAA has available upon request our most recent audited financial statement.
+Please feel free to contact us at firstname.lastname@example.org or call (610)338-0451.

 The MJAA is accredited by the Evangelical Council for Financial Accountability® (ECFA)